webasylum/CrossMsg-Signing/docs/templates/ai-instructions-guide.md

    - Always specify the file path
    - Include relevant file content
    - Mention any dependencies
+   - **Specify if the file is part of a containerized, test-driven workflow.**

 2. **Change Instructions**
    - Be specific about what to change
    - Reference existing content
    - Specify preservation requirements
+   - **Describe any test or containerization context relevant to the change.**

 3. **Documentation Updates**
    - Reference the documentation template
    - Include change history
    - Maintain cross-references
+   - **Ensure documentation reflects the containerized, test-driven workflow.**

 ## Example Instructions